AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 Restricting which changes are **allowed** prevents a trivial attack.
 Replacing April's photo with a photo of a dog might change the prediction, but it tells us nothing about whether the classifier is stable near the original photo.
-A **threat model** draws the boundary: it states what may change, by how much, and what counts as a successful attack.
+A **threat model** draws this boundary by stating what may change, by how much, and what counts as a successful attack.

 Let $x_0$ represent April's photo, with pixel values normalized to $[0,1]$.
 We measure a pixel perturbation with an $\ell_p$ norm, where
 $1\leq p\leq\infty$, and limit its size with a radius $\epsilon$.
-The allowed images form the set
+The allowed images therefore form the set

 $$
 S_p(x_0,\epsilon)